SiclaitGitHub/azure-sentiel/README.md

 The primary purpose of SIEM is to provide organizations with a centralized platform for real-time monitoring, detection, and response to security incidents and threats.
 SIEM solutions collect data from a wide range of sources, including security devices (such as firewalls, intrusion detection systems, and antivirus software), servers, applications, and network infrastructure.
 This data is then aggregated, correlated, and analyzed to identify patterns, anomalies, and potential security breaches.

- - Open Microsoft Remote Desktop on you local computer
+ - Open Microsoft Remote Desktop on your local computer
  - Enter the Public IP Address of VM1
- - Enter log in credentials created in Azure when setting up VM1
+ - Enter login credentials created in Azure when setting up VM1
  - Virtual Desktop should appear upon log in.